jlinoff/pam/PROPOSAL.md

 harness.** Every discrepancy this session — accumulated `window.prefs` state, an empty accordion, a missing Bootstrap global — has been the harness being kinder than the page.

+### The preference description went into a tooltip

+`mkPrefsCheckBox(labelClasses, inputClasses, id, label, tooltip)` — the fifth argument is a `title` attribute, not visible text.
+The dependency note landed there, so it was correct, present, and only discoverable by hovering.

+Visible descriptions come from a separate `prefPromptDesc()` call in the tab assembly, which is how **Search Record Field Values** gets its warning paragraph.
+The `enablePasswordBreachCheck` preference was written that way earlier in this branch; the same mistake was made on the next one.

+Fixed: a `prefPromptDesc()` after `prefSearchRecordTitles`, with the tooltip shortened to something tooltip-sized.

+Nothing catches this.
+The text was in the source, jshint was clean, and the tests do not assert what is *visible* in a preference tab.
+It took looking at the dialogue.

+### The reuse-report failure: a duplicated element id

+Real, reproducible, and unrelated to the stale directory.

+`withVaultUiFixture()` swapped the vault out from under the code under test by taking `document.getElementById('records-accordion')`, removing that id, and appending its own element with it.
+That works when exactly one element claims the id.
+The test page has **three** that claim it at different points, and when two were live at once the survivor sat earlier in document order and won the lookup inside `convertInternalDataToJSON()`.

+The fixture's records were therefore invisible: `getCurrentRecords()` returned `[]`, the reuse report had nothing to draw, and no error appeared anywhere because `refreshVaultStats()` wraps that call in a `try/catch` that returns silently.

+Reproduced directly — with two claimants, the old fixture sees 0 records and the new one sees 2 — rather than inferred.
+The fixture now neutralises **every** element carrying the id and restores them all afterwards.

+**Three wrong hypotheses preceded this**, and the thing that ended it was the staged diagnostic reporting `saw []` instead of a bare count of zero.
+Knowing the records were invisible rather than the button unrendered turned an open-ended search into one lookup.

+Worth noting the silent `try/catch` in `refreshVaultStats()` made this much harder than it needed to be.
+It is defensible in production — the accordion genuinely may not exist during startup — but it converts every later failure into an empty report with no explanation.

+### Two "unexplained" failures were a deleted working directory

+A directory deleted and recreated leaves any shell that was open at the time attached to the dead inode.
+The path string is the same; the inode is not.
+The symptom that finally exposed it was `python3 -m http.server` failing with `FileNotFoundError` from `os.getcwd()` — a process that cannot resolve its own working directory.

+Test runs from that shell were serving the **old tree**.
+That is the likely cause of both failures below that no code change explained:

+- the generator suite reporting zero buttons once and never again;
+- the reuse-report fixture reporting zero records, which resolved when the files were re-read from a fresh shell rather than by any edit.

+Neither was diagnosed by reasoning — three hypotheses were wrong on the second one — and neither was fixed by the diagnostics added while chasing them.
+Assertions do not change behaviour.

+**The lesson is about the debugging, not the bug.** When a failure survives several plausible explanations and then vanishes without a corresponding change, the environment is a better suspect than the code.
+It is worth checking `pwd -P` and the file sizes on disk before instrumenting further.

+The staged diagnostics stay.
+They cost nothing and they would have narrowed this faster: reporting *which* stage failed — records not visible, cache empty, button not rendered — rather than a bare count of zero.

 ### Unexplained: the generator tests failed once, then stopped